khchu93/ComputerVision/notes/VGG.md

 ## Pros & Cons

 Pros
-- Deeper depth improves accuracy
+- Deeper depth with very small convolutional filters improves accuracy
 - Simple design

 Cons
-- Very slow to train due to its high number of parameters
+- Very slow to train (the original model was trained on the NVIDIA Titan GPU for 2-3 weeks) due to its high number of parameters
-- takes up a lot of disk space and bandwidth due to its high number of weights/parameters
+- takes up a lot of disk space (528 MB) and bandwidth due to its high number of weights/parameters
 - potential exploding gradient problem due to its high number of parameters

 ## When to use

+VGG is no longer SOTA, but it's still a reliable model in small/medium dataset tasks in transfer learning due to its interpretability and reproducibility

 ## Implementation
 - Framework: